-The final course of this series will explore the structures and functions of the lymphatic system, reproductive system, respiratory system, digestive system, and urinary system.
-An emphasis on the interrelationship between these systems and the others will also be examined.
+The final course of this series will explore the structures and functions of the lymphatic system, respiratory system, digestive system, urinary system, and reproductive system.
+An emphasis on the interrelationships between these systems and the others will be explored.

-Prerequisite: MTS 103
+Prerequisite: MTS 105c